cschreib/lxgui/README.md

  - SFML2.
 This back-end uses [SFML2](https://www.sfml-dev.org/) for everything, and thus only depends on SFML.
 It runs a little bit slower than the OpenGL back-end, as the extra layer from SFML adds a bit of overhead.
 At present, some limitations in the SFML API also prevents using VBOs.

  - SDL2.
 This back-end uses [SDL2](https://www.libsdl.org/) for rendering, [SDL2_tff](https://www.libsdl.org/projects/SDL_ttf/) for font loading and rendering, and [SDL2_image](https://www.libsdl.org/projects/SDL_image/) for texture loading.
 It is the slowest available back-end, but also the one that supports the largest number of platforms (including platforms lacking a GPU).
 VBOs are not supported, and neither is per-vertex color.
+Text rendering is limited to Unicode code points which fit in a 16bit integer.

 Available input back-ends: